-I believe that most people have a great desire to have their voices “heard.”
+As a result, I believe that most people have a great desire to have their voices “heard.”
 The goal, I imagine, is enhanced self-awareness and a greater connection with loved ones.
-These seemingly ethereal goals can be met in simple ways such as updates on Facebook, Twitter, or postings in the blogosphere.
-Sharing about wedding plans is no different, as many brides and grooms create websites and blogs to chronicle impending nuptials, facilitating virtual conversations with family and friends and heightening anticipation for the special day.
+These seemingly ethereal goals can be met in simple ways.
+Updates on Facebook, Twitter, or postings in the blogosphere.
+Sharing about wedding plans is no different.
+As a result, many brides and grooms create websites and blogs to chronicle impending nuptials.
+This facilitates virtual conversations with family and friends and heightening anticipation for the special day.

-The wonderful writer Christina Baldwin adds that storytelling not only serves the individual but it functions as a connector to a broader community and shared history.
-Like that need to be heard, men and women hold a similar drive to know “where they come from.”
-The enthusiastic pursuit of genealogical projects and the popularity of newly-developed personal DNA tests, literally mapping our history, are but two tools that people use to link with original homelands and past generations.
+The wonderful writer Christina Baldwin adds more to this topic.
+She states that storytelling not only serves the individual but it functions as a connector to a broader community and shared history.
+Like that need to be heard.
+Men and women hold a similar drive to know “where they come from.”
+As a result, there is the enthusiastic pursuit of genealogical projects and the popularity of newly-developed personal DNA tests.
+This is literally mapping our history.
+They are but two tools that people use to link with original homelands and past generations.